 George Bernard Shaw taught us: ‘We are made wise not from the recollection of our past, but by the responsibility for our future.’
 If everyone resolved to embrace this wisdom in both belief and action, leaders really could change the world in 2021.

-Thomas Bateman is Professor Emeritus with the McIntire School of Commerce, University of Virginia.
+Thomas Bateman is a professor emeritus with the McIntire School of Commerce at the University of Virginia.

 Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
 Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
 Read our full disclaimer.